Code-Institute-Submissions/artontray-PROJECT3/README.md

 Before starting to code, I wanted to have a big picture of the programming structure :

  **Beginning of the Game** :
-   - 1/ Get instructions of the game
+   - 1/ Give instructions of the game
    - 2/ Choose the level of the game
-   - 3/ Time is starting to get registered
+   - 3/ Timer start to run
    - 4/ Run the Game
-   - 5/ User found the good number, we stop the Time
+   - 5/ User found the good number, we stop the Timer
    - 6/ Calculate the time on-game
-   - 7/ According the selected level, we select a right worksheet
+   - 7/ According the selected level, we select the right worksheet
    - 8/ We register the data into excel file
    - 9/ We sort the files by Time value, smaller time is first
-   - 10/ We show the scoring tab
+   - 10/ We shows the scoring tab

 [Back to top](<#contents>)